CompCogNeuro/CompCogNeuro.github.io/content/emotion.md

 bibfile = "ccnlab.json"
 +++

-[This page covers needs, drives, motivation, and affect in addition to emotion]
+[This page covers needs, drives, motivation, and affect in relation to emotion]

 **Emotion** is something everyone experiences but it remains somewhat difficult to define precisely.
 From the computational and neuroscience perspective taken here, we can provide a more precise definition: